Hawkeye HQ predictions and pregame: #MACtion

 Midweek #MACtion has become a TV spectacle over the last few years.
 It’s turned in some incredible moments.

-Where else can you see a 300 pound linemen cartwheel for a first down?
+Where else can you see a 300 pound lineman cartwheel for a first down?

 The only two games between these two teams played didn’t produce moments like that, but they are positive memories for Hawkeyes fans.
 The defense should keep the good times rolling in Iowa City, while the offense will look to get rolling.